rewiring-nz/household-model/METHODOLOGY.md

 We assume 0.5% degradation per year over a 30-year lifetime, which averages out to $D = 6.92%$ degradation over 30 years, or 93.08% performance of nameplate capacity over 30 years.

-We assume the following solar capacity factors $C_{loc}$ per region.
+We assume the following solar capacity factors $C_{loc}$ per region:

 > [!NOTE]
-> These are is a conservative, static estimates.
-Solar capacity factor likely to increase over the years due to technology advancements, as it has rapidly in recent history.
+> These are conservative, static estimates of solar capacity factor.
+They are likely to increase over the years due to technology advancements, as it has rapidly in recent history.

 | Region                 | Solar capacity factor (%) |
 |------------------------|---------------------------|